Advertise with Us!

 - host: Connects to the host’s network stack

-Q: List the steps in a deploy process for Dockerized Apps stored In A Git Repo.
+Question: List the steps in a deploy process for Dockerized Apps stored In A Git Repo.

-A: While the deploy process changes with your production environment, a basic deploy process will have the following:
+Answer: While the deploy process changes with your production environment, a basic deploy process will have the following:

 - Build an application through Docker Build located in the code directory